Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 This fitness myth has been around for so long that not many people question it.
 Crunches will help to tone your abs, but they don’t burn belly fat.

 To reveal the muscles created through exercise, you will need to lose any excess fat that is concealing the muscles.
 The best way of doing this is through food portion control to create a calorie deficit and regular cardiovascular exercise.
-Combine this with some good ab exercises and flat, defined abs will be yours.
+Combine this with the right ab exercises and flat, defined abs will be yours.

 17) The right diet and exercise will spot reduce your problem areas